-Main RiverA watercourse designated on a statutory map of Main rivers, maintained by Department for Environment, Food and Rural Affairs (DEFRA).
+A watercourse designated on a statutory map of Main rivers, maintained by Department for Environment, Food and Rural Affairs (DEFRA).

-Major Urban Areas Urban areas which are identified for the focus of Urban Renaissance which will underpin the Regional Spatial Strategy.
+Major Urban Areas

+Urban areas which are identified for the focus of Urban Renaissance which will underpin the Regional Spatial Strategy.

+Mitigation Measure

-Mitigation Measure A generic term used to refer to an element of development design which may be used to manage risk to the development, or to avoid an increase in risk elsewhere.
+A generic term used to refer to an element of development design which may be used to manage risk to the development, or to avoid an increase in risk elsewhere.

+Ofwat

-Ofwat The Water Services Regulation Authority, which is the economic regulator of the water and sewerage industry in England and Wales.
+The Water Services Regulation Authority, which is the economic regulator of the water and sewerage industry in England and Wales.

-OrdinaryA watercourse which is not a private drain and is not designated a MainWatercourseriver.
+Ordinary Watercourse A watercourse which is not a private drain and is not designated a Main river.